aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 Number of positive events | 13
 Total number of events | 23
 Two-tail p-value (binomial distribution) | 0.6776
-Statistical significance (with Bonferroni correction)? | **No**
+Statistical significance? | **No**

 ### Summary

-The effect-size hypothesis test and the sign-test both showed significant results to reject our Null hypothesis.
+The effect-size hypothesis test and the sign-test both showed from the first results that there are high chances to reject our Null hypothesis.

+But the net conversion metrics still hold uncertainties whether it will not decrease with the new screener.

 >**Null hypothesis**: The trial screener does not reduce the number of frustrated students who leave the free trial **OR** the trial screener reduces the number of students continuing past the free trial.

-The Bonferroni correction enabled us to ensure a 5% family-wise power test with 2 metrics being evaluated (Gross conversion and Net conversion).
+As we are considering an **AND** relation between the two metrics, I did not use the Bonferroni correction to ensure a family-wise alpha of 5%.
+This relation that binds them is conservative enough to ensure the necessary test power.

 ## Recommendation

 Out of the first results, all the sanity checks on the invariant metrics have been validated.
+When looking at the evaluation metrics, the gross conversion shows a significant (statistically and practically) reduction.

+But the net conversion metrics only shows that there is no statistically significant change.
+The confidence interval is not included in the practical significance interval.
+This means that we cannot ensure yet (with alpha = 95%) that the net conversion will not decrease beyond the practical significance boundary.
+We need more samples to precise our confidence interval.

-When looking at the evaluation metrics, we can already see statistically and practically significant results that go in the direction of rejecting the Null hypothesis.
-All the key indicators are reacting as we were expecting them to be, which is why I would recommend to launch the experiment.
+As the other key indicators are reacting as we were expecting them to be, I would recommend to launch the experiment to gather more samples and get a smaller confidence interval for my evaluation metrics.

 # Follow-up experiment